apiato/documentation/docs/components/optional-components/service-providers.md

 When dealing with third-party packages that require service provider registration in `config/app.php`, you should follow these guidelines:

-- **Specific Container Usage**: If the package is used within a particular container, register its service provider in that container `App\Containers\{Section}\{Container}\Providers\MainServiceProvider` class.
+- **Specific Container Usage**: If the package is used within a particular container, register its service provider in that container `App\Containers\{Section}\{Container}\Providers\ServiceProvider` class.

-- **Framework-wide Usage**: If the package is generic and used throughout the entire application, you can register its service provider in the `App\Ship\Prviders\ShipProvider` class.
+- **Framework-wide Usage**: If the package is generic and used throughout the entire application, you can register its service provider in the `App\Ship\Prviders\ShipServiceProvider` class.
 However, avoid registering it directly in `config/app.php`.

 ## Laravel Service Providers